kovetskiy/stacket/README.md

 password = "sup3rp@ssw0rd31337"
 ```

-or you are working with lots of bitbucket setups, you can pass the config as
+or if you are working with lots of bitbucket setups, you can pass the config as
 URI to `--uri` flag:

 ```